Chitolina/-2nd_Site/content/posts/IMDB.md

 - SQL
 - Data Bank
 ---
 Here's Lucas!
 I'm glad you're here.
 This project is about the exploratory analysis over a cinematography databank.
-This was a project teached on a free course I signed called "Python Fundamentos Para Análise de Dados 3.0" from the Data Science Academy, and I enjoyed so much because it focused a lot on data munging and graph production.
+This was a project teached on a free course I signed called "Python Fundamentos Para Análise de Dados 3.0" from the Data Science Academy, and I enjoyed it so much because it focused a lot on data munging and graph production.
 Thus, I saw it was important to post my step by step records, so I can come back to reuse some useful code and maybe it can teach a curious viewer 🦉.

 Without further due, we are going to use some SQL knowledge and a lot of Python, focused on data analysis.